 You must pass the National College for Teaching and Learning (NCTL) professional skills tests in numeracy and literacy prior to enroling on the course.
 Please contact firstname.lastname@example.org for advice.

 Fees and funding

 Fees quoted relate to study in the Academic Year 17/18 only and may be subject to inflationary increases in future years.

-Costs for travel to placements, optional visits within modules, and paper based materials for recording and storage of evidence.
-The University will provide financial support for travel costs beyond an agreed distance.
+There will be additional costs for travel to placements, optional visits within modules, and paper based materials for recording and storage of evidence.
+We provide financial support for your placement travel costs.